-This research measures the beginning teacher efficacy of pre-service teachers.
-KPLI and KDPM trainees were given the 22 - item Teacher Efficacy Scale by Gibson and Dembo (1984) during the orientation week.
+This research measures the pre and post teacher efficacy of pre-service teachers.
+The treatment in this study was the one year KPLI teacher training course.
+KPLI trainees (pre-service teachers) were given the 22 - item Teacher Efficacy Scale by Gibson and Dembo (1984) during the orientation week and later after completion of their training.
 This is considered important as Mortin & Welsh (1991) state that, "an educator with high teaching efficacy will engage in activities that promote the development of competencies, whereas teachers with low efficacy may avoid engaging in those activities" (p.
-3) A comparison of teaching efficacy was made between KPLI and KDPM pre-service teachers.
+3) Comparing of means before training and after completion of training showed a significant difference. t-scores of 4.123 (p<001) were obtained.
+The means for teacher efficacy decreased upon completion of training.
 The study is part of an ongoing research that intends to measure the teacher efficacy of these teachers at various times in their career.